RevoU-FSSE-2/week-6-gkorompis/README.md

 #RUN will instruct docker to run npm install only during the image build process in order to install all necessary node JS packages as specified in package.json
 RUN npm install

+#Expose port related to service running in container
+EXPOSE 3000

 #CMD will instruct docker to run the command specified after, upon starting running the container
 CMD ["node", "app.js"]